TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 1 - Programming Technology/Module_1.1_Python_Basics.md

 Solving practice problems is very useful to review your understanding.
 After familiarizing with the basics, try experimenting with your newly acquired skills.
 If you get stuck, you can search online/documentation/books for those specific problems (go to the [Optional Resources](<## Optional Resources>) below for more), and if that fails, you can ask us for help.

+## The Tutorial

+You will be learning the basics of python from the tutorials on [Kaggle](https://www.kaggle.com/learn/python), a popular platform for data science competitions and also a source of useful datasets.
+Catered towards data science (which is relevant to algotrading),

+Kaggle will be main learning resource for this module as the tutorials are interactive and filled with examples.
+You will also get to try out some exercises inside Kaggle notebooks after learning each subtopic.

+The following content is the summary of the Kaggle chapters.
+You are advised to finish the entire kaggle tutorial first before referring to the below summary as a refresher.

 ## Overview
 1. [Syntax](<### 1.
 Syntax >)